Maozheng6/Maozheng/README.md

 [LinkedIn](https://www.linkedin.com/in/maozheng-z-51079914a/) \|
 [Google scholar](https://scholar.google.com/citations?hl=en&user=3wbgHbIAAAAJ)

-## Expertise
+## Introduction
-My PhD research focuses on multi-modal human-computer interaction on mobile devices.
-I applied machine learning based language models to Android/iOS devices for better user experience.
+I'm a computer science PhD candidate focuses on multi-modal human-computer interaction on mobile devices.
+I've published a few papers in CHI, UIST, and IUI.
+I build end-to-end Android/iOS applications that has multi-modal input at the front end and has machine learning models in the backend for better user experience.
 I have 4 years experience of Android/iOS development and 3 years experience of deep learning.
-I have experience in LLM fine-tuning, U-Net CNN training, GAN training and applying ML models to Android/iOS devices.
-I published a few papers in this area.
+I have worked with touch, voice, eye gaze, and wristband input modalities in Android, iOS and VR systems.
+And I've worked on LLM fine-tuning, U-Net CNN training, GAN training and implement machine learning models on Android/iOS devices.
 ## Internship experience

 **Student researcher, Google, Mountain View, CA**<br/>